 Problem Solving...

-You are at work and realize you forgot your password for the computer to put your work time in.
+You are at work and forgot your password for the computer to put your work time in to get paid.
 You have co-workers and your supervisor nearby.

 Is this a big or little deal?
 What can you do?